Limits and colimits of synthetic $\infty$-categories: Limit of spaces as dependent product

-We can understand the type $B$ as satisfying a ``directed univalent axiom''.
+We can understand the type $B$ as satisfying a ``directed univalent axiom.''
 The prime example of a \textit{univalent fibration} in the semantics should be the $\infty$-category of $\infty$-groupoids.
-In the appendix of \cite{riehlshulman} it is shown that covariant families correspond to left fibrations.
-Riehl-Cavallo-Sattler announced in \cite{riehlcavallosattler} the existence of a fibrant universe (bisimplicial set) of left fibrations, this implies the consistency of definition \ref{directedunivalence}.
-Proposition 8.18 of \cite{riehlshulman} shows that if covariant family $E$ over a Segal type $B$ then for any $b:B$ the type $E(b)$ is discrete.
-Furthermore, if $E$ is univalent we could think of $B$ as a ``Segal type that has terms discrete types''.
-We will make this idea precise in Corollary \ref{issmallisprop}.
+In \cite[Remark A.27]{riehlshulman} it is shown that covariant families correspond to left fibrations.
+Cavallo, Riehl, and Sattler announced in \cite{riehlcavallosattler} (unpublished) the existence of a fibrant universe (bisimplicial set) of left fibrations.
+This implies the consistency of \Cref{directedunivalence}, see also \Cref{directedunivalence:remark}.

+The result in \cite[Proposition 8.18]{riehlshulman} shows that if $ E:B \to \universetyp $ is a covariant type family over a Segal type $B$, then for any $b:B$ the type $E(b)$ is discrete.
+Furthermore, if $E$ is univalent we could think of $B$ as a ``Segal type that has terms discrete types.''
+We will make this idea precise in \Cref{issmallisprop}.
+In this part of the paper, we make use freely of the extensionality axiom, and the notation introduced in \Cref{extensionality}.
+In particular, we use $f\sim g$ introduced there.